List of Slam Dunk characters: Akira Sendoh

 Sendoh's all-round skills are repeatedly displayed throughout the series.
 He is capable of playing a one-on-one style of play like Rukawa, but also understands how to utilize his teammates effectively.
 Against Kainan, Sendoh is deployed as a point guard to match-up Maki, but transforms himself into a deadly scorer when the game is on the line.
 Sendoh succeeds Uozomi as captain after he and Ikegami left the team.
-While he is easygoing and humble, he is able to recognize the talent of other players, and is really compassionate about the game.
+While he is easygoing and humble, he is able to recognize the talent of other players, and is really passionate about the game.

 In some way, Sendoh also contributed Rukawa's growth as a basketball player: Coach Anzai pointed out to Rukawa, that he is below Sendoh, causing Rukawa to think about his playing style.
 During a one on one match with Rukawa before the Nationals, Sendoh made Rukawa realize that one on one is not the only way of playing a game.
 Reminded by this conversation Rukawa had with Sendoh, Rukawa is able to change his playing style to include more passing, which helps Shohoku beat Sannoh.
-He is voiced by Hōchū Ōtsuka.